-All across America, the media landscape is changing at a rapid pace.
+All across America, the media landscape is changing at a furious pace.

-Traditional news operations, particularly those that published daily print newspapers, have had to adapt to new ways in which “readers” consume information.
+Traditional news operations, particularly those that publish print newspapers, have had to adapt to new ways in which “readers” consume information.
 As a result, traditional newsrooms have shrunk as they experience circulation drops and falling revenues.

-In response to these changes, a variety of new media have been springing up in some surprising places.
+In response to these changes, a variety of new types of media have been springing up in some surprising places.
 Many of these are housed in America’s urban centers.
-Some of the most successful, however, have appeared in small to mid-sized cities.
-These include news operations that are not tied to so-called “legacy” products (usually existing newspapers or television stations) but instead are independent and exclusively online.
+Some of the most successful, however, have arrived in small to mid-sized cities.
+These include operations that are not tied to so-called “legacy” products (existing newspapers or television stations) but instead are independent and exclusively online.

-Perhaps not surprisingly, most of these new sites are still repeating the approach of traditional newspapers – exclusively publishing their own material and then competing against others who do the same.
+Almost all of these new sites are still repeating the approach of traditional newspapers – exclusively publishing their own material via old methods and then competing against others who do the same.
 It’s basically the same old approach in new packaging.

 It seems to us that there’s got to be a better way.
 There’s got to be a way to emphasize local in the middle of all of this.

-And, like 1812Blockhouse, we are using a significant year for the communities we serve.
+And, like 1812Blockhouse, we are using a significant year for the communities we serve in the site name.
 Both the city of Delaware and Delaware County were established in the year 1808.

-We are mobile-focused, social media-driven, rabidly pro local, and ready to roll.
+We are one-of-a-kind, mobile-focused, social media-driven, passionately pro local, and ready to roll.
 Thank you for reading this, and we invite you to visit often.

 Thomas Palmer, Publisher, 1808Delaware